tspence/csharp-dessist/README.md

 ```

 # Functionality
+Nine years later, this program continues to be occasionally popular with people stuck managing old SSIS packages.

+I've updated the program slightly and will publish it on NuGet.

 As of 2013-01-18, this program creates fully functional and executable CSharp projects from my test suite of SSIS packages.
 The objects it can decompile are:

 * Flat file data sources objects (CSV files)